 If you need help to quit, call the Quitline on 137 848 (13 QUIT).

-For more information about oral cancers, their symptoms and how to prevent them, visit the Cancer Council Victoria’s website
+For more information about oral cancer symptoms and how to reduce your risk, see the Better Health page on mouth cancer